danbates2/sbfspot_to_emonCMS/README.md

 .
 Works only by sending the most recent datapoint.

 .
-To get this working with SBFspot installed, this script placed in /home/pi/scripts make it exacutable $ sudo chown 755 sbfspot_to_emonCMS.py and $ crontab -e newline added:
+To get this working (with SBFspot already installed) place this script in /home/pi/scripts . make it exacutable _$ sudo chown 755 sbfspot_to_emonCMS.py_ . and then type  _$ crontab -e_   and add a new line:

 __*/5 * * * * python /home/pi/scripts/sbfspot_to_emonCMS.py > /dev/null__